cfengine/documentation/resources/additional-topics/itil.markdown

 A message generated in place of a correction to system state when a deviation from policy is detected.
 Note that CFEngine is not based on fixed thresholds.
-All “thresholds” for action or warning are defined as a matter of policy.
+All "thresholds" for action or warning are defined as a matter of policy.